openvinotoolkit/nncf/docs/compression_algorithms/CompressWeights.md

 Here is the word perplexity with data-free and data-aware mixed-precision INT4-INT8 weight compression for different language models on the [wikitext dataset](https://arxiv.org/pdf/1609.07843.pdf).
 `data` suffix refers to the data-aware mixed-precision.
 `data_awq` suffix refers to the data-aware mixed-precision with modified [AWQ](https://arxiv.org/abs/2306.00978) algorithm.
+This modification applies only for patterns `MatMul-Multiply-MatMul` (for example MLP block in LLama).
 <table>
     <tr bgcolor='#B4B5BB'>
         <td>Model</td>